 Preimplantation Genetic Testing-Monogenic or Single Gene Disorders (PGT-M)

 At any stage, you may be offered testing for inherited genetic disorders caused by mutations in a single gene.
 These can be diseases that lie dormant in DNA and could be passed onto a child if both partners carry the same recessive genes.

-As many illnesses are attributed to a genetic source, more screening options arise (BRCAA for breast cancer, etc).
-Embryos can also be screened to identify human leukocyte antigen (PGT-HLA) matching using this type of testing as well.
+As many illnesses are attributed to a genetic source, more screening options arise (BRCAA for breast cancer, etc.).
+Embryos can also be screened to identify human leukocyte antigen (PGT-HLA) matching using this type of testing.
 This makes it possible to identify embryos that are HLA compatible with a child in need of a bone marrow transplant.

 PGT-A vs. PGT-M